O.3 – DENZA/ROSSINI, NEAPOLITAN FANTASY (2025) – ca. 7′

 Instrumentation: SYMPHONY ORCHESTRA

-PICCOLO, 2 FLUTES, 2 OBOES, ENGLISH HORN, PICCOLO CLARINET, 2 CLARINETS, BASS CLARINET, 2 BASSOONS, CONTRABASSOON, 4 HORN, 3 TRUMPETS, 3 TROMBONES, TUBA, TIMPANI, PERCUSSION SET (4 players), 2 HARPS, PIANO, VIOLINS I & II, VIOLAS, CELLOS, DOUBLE BASSES
+PICCOLO, 2 FLUTES, 2 OBOES, ENGLISH HORN, PICCOLO CLARINET, 2 CLARINETS, BASS CLARINET, 2 BASSOONS, CONTRABASSOON, 4 HORNS, 3 TRUMPETS, 3 TROMBONES, TUBA, TIMPANI, PERCUSSION SET (4 pl.), 2 HARPS, PIANO, VIOLINS I & II, VIOLAS, CELLOS, DOUBLE BASSES

 PROGRAM NOTE